suwacrab/aya/README.md

 *	bitmap section
 	0x00 | char[]   | bitmap data
 ```

--	`*`: To ease computations during drawing, each frame contains 4 lists of subframes, with one for each possible sprite orientation.
-0 is non-flipped, 1 is horizontal-flipped, 2 is vertical-flipped, 3 is HV-flipped.
--	`**`: Bits 0-3 are the palette number.
-Bits 5-7 correspond to bits 13-15 of OAM attribute 0.
-Bits 12-15 correspond to bits 12-15 of OAM attribute 1.
--	`***`: The character number gets incremented by the character count for each object.
-That is, if it were a 8-frame 8x8 sprite, subframe 0 would have character number 0, subframe 1 would have charnum 1...

 AGM files contain a background map, it's palette, and it's bitmap data.